Appverse/generator-appverse-html5/README.md

 ```

 #### Component
-The component subg-generator allows you to add UI components to your project or to target views.
+The component subg-generator allows you to add UI components to your project or to target components.

 You can type --help to get the full available component list.